FearTheDeer9/AmortizedBayesianOptimization/memory-bank/progress.md

    - Ensured proper command-line interface for configuration

 The refactored demo now serves as an example of how to properly use the causal_meta components following the Component Registry guidelines, reducing code duplication and improving maintainability.

+## May 15, 2024

+### Completed Subtask 0.1: Define CausalStructureInferenceModel Interface

+- Designed the CausalStructureInferenceModel interface:
+  - Created abstract base class in `causal_meta/inference/interfaces.py`
+  - Defined core methods: `infer_structure()`, `update_model()`, `estimate_uncertainty()`
+  - Added comprehensive documentation and type annotations

+- Implemented type definitions and utility functions:
+  - Defined `Graph` type variable for graph representations
+  - Defined `Data` type for standardized data format
+  - Defined `UncertaintyEstimate` for uncertainty representation
+  - Added utility functions for data validation and conversion

+- Created comprehensive test suite:
+  - Wrote interface tests in `tests/inference/test_interfaces.py`
+  - Ensured the interface contract is properly enforced
+  - Added tests for edge cases and error handling

+- Updated Component Registry:
+  - Added documentation for the CausalStructureInferenceModel interface
+  - Included usage examples and integration points
+  - Documented expected behavior for implementing classes

+The CausalStructureInferenceModel interface provides a standardized way to interact with causal structure inference models, allowing for consistent usage regardless of the underlying implementation.

+## May 23, 2024

+### Completed Subtask 0.3: Define AcquisitionStrategy Interface

+- Designed the AcquisitionStrategy interface:
+  - Created abstract base class in `causal_meta/optimization/interfaces.py`
+  - Defined core methods: `compute_acquisition()`, `select_intervention()`, `select_batch()`
+  - Added comprehensive documentation and type annotations

+- Implemented concrete acquisition strategies:
+  - Implemented `ExpectedImprovement` strategy in `causal_meta/optimization/acquisition.py`
+  - Implemented skeleton of `UpperConfidenceBound` strategy (partial implementation)
+  - Added proper error handling and edge case management

+- Created comprehensive test suite:
+  - Wrote interface tests in `tests/optimization/test_interfaces.py`
+  - Wrote implementation tests in `tests/optimization/test_acquisition.py`
+  - All tests are passing (15 tests total)

+- Updated Component Registry:
+  - Added documentation for the AcquisitionStrategy interface
+  - Added documentation for concrete implementations
+  - Included usage examples for all components
+  - Documented integration points with other components

+The acquisition strategy interface provides a flexible foundation for implementing and using different acquisition functions in causal Bayesian optimization, with a focus on compatibility with uncertainty-aware models and support for batch optimization.

+## June 1, 2024

+### Completed Subtask 0.2: Define InterventionOutcomeModel Interface

+- Designed the InterventionOutcomeModel interface:
+  - Created abstract base class in `causal_meta/inference/interfaces.py`
+  - Defined core methods: `predict_intervention_outcome()`, `update_model()`, `estimate_uncertainty()`
+  - Added comprehensive documentation and type annotations

+- Implemented type definitions and utility functions:
+  - Reused `Graph` type variable for graph representation consistency
+  - Extended `Data` type to handle interventional data
+  - Enhanced `UncertaintyEstimate` for intervention prediction uncertainty
+  - Added utility functions for intervention data validation

+- Created comprehensive test suite:
+  - Wrote interface tests in `tests/inference/test_interfaces.py`
+  - Ensured the interface contract is properly enforced
+  - Added tests for various intervention types and edge cases

+- Updated Component Registry:
+  - Added documentation for the InterventionOutcomeModel interface
+  - Included usage examples and integration points
+  - Documented expected behavior for implementing classes

+The InterventionOutcomeModel interface provides a standardized way to interact with models that predict outcomes of interventions, enabling consistent usage across different implementations and integration with the CausalStructureInferenceModel interface.

+## July 2, 2024

+### Completed Subtask 0.4: Define UncertaintyEstimator Interface

+- Designed and implemented the UncertaintyEstimator interface:
+  - Created abstract base class in `causal_meta/inference/uncertainty.py`
+  - Defined core methods: `estimate_uncertainty()` and `calibrate()`
+  - Added comprehensive documentation and type annotations

+- Implemented concrete estimators:
+  - `EnsembleUncertaintyEstimator` for ensemble-based uncertainty estimation
+  - `DropoutUncertaintyEstimator` for Monte Carlo dropout uncertainty
+  - `DirectUncertaintyEstimator` for models with direct uncertainty outputs
+  - `ConformalUncertaintyEstimator` for distribution-free uncertainty estimation

+- Created comprehensive test suite:
+  - Wrote interface tests and implementation tests
+  - Tested all estimator types with different model configurations
+  - Verified calibration functionality
+  - All tests are passing

+- Updated Component Registry:
+  - Added documentation for the UncertaintyEstimator interface
+  - Added documentation for all concrete implementations
+  - Included usage examples for all estimator types
+  - Documented integration with other interfaces

+The uncertainty estimation framework provides a flexible approach to quantifying uncertainty in causal inference models, with multiple estimator types to handle different model architectures and uncertainty requirements.

+## July 9, 2024

+### Completed Subtask 4.2: Standardize Uncertainty Quantification

+- Implemented standardized uncertainty quantification for the DynamicsDecoderAdapter, following the interface-first design pattern:
+  - Enhanced the DynamicsDecoderAdapter to accept an optional UncertaintyEstimator
+  - Added support for different uncertainty estimation methods (ensemble, dropout, direct, conformal)
+  - Standardized the uncertainty output format across all estimators
+  - Added calibration support for more accurate uncertainty estimates
+  - Implemented comprehensive tests for all uncertainty features
+  - Updated documentation in the Component Registry

+The implementation enables the dynamics models to provide consistent uncertainty estimates regardless of the specific estimator used, and supports calibration for improving the quality of the uncertainty estimates.
+This completes Task 4: Dynamics Prediction Models Refactoring, as both subtasks (4.1 and 4.2) are now completed.

+Next steps:
+- Move on to Task 5: Acquisition Strategies Refactoring, implementing the AcquisitionStrategy interface and strategies

+## July 12, 2024

+### Completed Implementation of Updatable Interface

+**Task Completed:** Subtask 0.5 - Define Updatable Interface

+**Key Accomplishments:**
+- Implemented the Updatable interface in causal_meta/inference/interfaces.py
+- Created abstract base class with update and reset methods
+- Added comprehensive documentation with examples
+- Implemented comprehensive test suite in tests/inference/test_updatable.py
+- Updated Component Registry with documentation for the new interface
+- All tests are now passing for the interface

+**Implementation Details:**
+- Designed the interface to support different update strategies (incremental, experience replay, full retraining)
+- Return value from update method indicates success or failure of update operation
+- Reset method returns model to initial state, enabling restart of learning or model checkpointing
+- Interface is compatible with existing Data type from other interfaces
+- Implementation follows TDD principles with tests written before implementation

+**Next Steps:**
+- Implement concrete updaters (IncrementalUpdater, ExperienceReplayUpdater, FullRetrainingUpdater)
+- Integrate with existing models through adapter pattern
+- Add update and reset methods to existing model implementations

+## 2023-05-21
+Completed Task 1.1: Standardize Method Naming in the CausalGraph and DirectedGraph classes

+Key Accomplishments:
+- Created a utility module `causal_meta/graph/utils.py` with a `deprecated` decorator for managing deprecation warnings
+- Updated the base `Graph` class to have consistent return types for collection methods:
+  - Changed `get_nodes()` and `get_edges()` to return Lists instead of Sets
+  - Updated docstrings and type hints
+- Standardized method naming in `DirectedGraph`:
+  - Ensured consistency with the base class
+  - Added `is_acyclic()` as a complementary method to `has_cycle()`
+- Enhanced `CausalGraph` class with better NetworkX integration:
+  - Added a `from_networkx` class method for creating CausalGraph objects from NetworkX graphs
+- Created comprehensive test suite for each class:
+  - Tests for the graph classes to validate behavior
+  - Tests for the utility functions

+Implementation followed the interface-first design pattern with careful consideration to backward compatibility and clear documentation of return types and method behaviors.